fpedd/ees-pees/README.md

 * `trainingruns/` contains model and logging data from our training runs.
 * `UseMe/` prominent models and examples of our achievements.
 * `.github/` CI scripts used by Github Actions.

-For more information about each directory, its contents and its functions, please consult the corresponding readme found in each directory.

 The `UserGuide.md` will help you set everything up and get started with our models and training.